Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning

-TGM variants seem robust to these hyperparameter variations.
-The average SAC run is relatively stable at lower performance values, while PPO is very sensitive to hyperparameter settings, with the best runs achieving strong performance in AMP. \textit{The average mean mode reward of TGM is higher than GFN across $\ttq$ and environments.} For UTR, the spread between runs of TGM and GFN is relatively small with GFN having a slightly better worst-case performance.
-For AMP, average performance is good, although the worst TGM/GFN runs perform significantly worse.
-Notably, $\ttq =1$ has little variability with almost all well-performing runs.
-Finally, for GFP, there is significantly more variability with the best performances coming from outliers for each method.
+TGM variants seem relatively robust to these hyperparameter variations.
+The average SAC run is relatively stable but performs poorly.
+PPO is very sensitive to hyperparameter settings, with the best runs achieving strong performance in AMP. \textit{The mean average mode reward of TGM is higher than GFN across $\ttq$ and environments}.
+Remarkably, TGM with $\ttq =1$ in AMP has little variability, with almost all runs performing well despite the significantly different hyperparameters.
+For GFP, there is significantly more variability, with the best performances coming from outliers for each method.